Prince Albert proved me right

 Prince Albert proved me right.

-In a bit of irony, while Owens was speaking, my wife sent a picture of Albert to me on my phone.
+Incidentally, while Owens was speaking to the Rotarians, my wife sent a picture of Albert to me on my phone.
 She really had no idea what I was doing at the time.

 Hopefully, Owens’ policy gives another person like me a chance to find their Prince Albert.